liuxindie/SECap/README.md

 ## 🔧 Project Introduction

-ViReG-Cap is an innovative image captioning system that achieves performance comparable to large-scale models with only 9.8M trainable parameters.
+VAGCap is an innovative image captioning system that achieves performance comparable to large-scale models with only 9.8M trainable parameters.
 It utilizes dynamic gating-enhanced semantic attention techniques and a semantic adaptive mapping module.

 ## 🔧 Environment Setup